-Technology and meditation.
 At first these concepts seem far removed from one another.
 Meditation and mindfulness conjures up clichéd thoughts of incense, bamboo and pagoda-roofed buildings.
-Technology on the other hand is all sterile white plastic, circuit boards and endless lines of code à la The Matrix right?
-The two don’t mix.
+In contrast, technology might elicit mental images of sterile white plastic, circuit boards and endless lines of code à la The Matrix right?
+The two don’t naturally mix.